Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Enable Amazon RDS encryption to encrypt the database and snapshots.
 Enable Amazon Elastic Block Store (Amazon EBS) encryption on Amazon EC2 instances.
 Include the database credential in the EC2 user data field.
 Use an IAM Lambda function to rotate database credentials.
 Set up TLS for the connection to the database.
 - [ ] Install a database on an Amazon EC2 Instance.
 Enable third-party disk encryption to encrypt the Amazon Elastic Block Store (Amazon EBS) volume.
 Store the database credentials in IAM CloudHSM with automatic rotation.
 Set up TLS for the connection to the database.
 - [x] Enable Amazon RDS encryption to encrypt the database and snapshots.
 Enable Amazon Elastic Block Store (Amazon EBS) encryption on Amazon EC2 instances.
 Store the database credentials in IAM Secrets Manager with automatic rotation.
 Set up TLS for the connection to the RDS hosted database.
 - [ ] Set up an IAM CloudHSM cluster with IAM Key Management Service (IAM KMS) to store KMS keys.
 Set up Amazon RDS encryption using IAM KMS to encrypt the database.
-Store database credentials in the IAM Systems Manager Parameter Store.
-With automatic rotation.
+Store database credentials in the IAM Systems Manager Parameter Store with automatic rotation.
 Set up TLS for the connection to the RDS hosted database.

 ### A company deployed IAM Organizations to help manage its increasing number of IAM accounts.
 A security engineer wants to ensure only principals in the Organization structure can access a specic Amazon S3 bucket.
 The solution must also minimize operational overhead.
 Which solution will meet these requirements?